sobheshT/Project/project-skillstracker/README.md

 • **Search Associate:**

-John will be able to search associate with following criteria:
+John will be able to search associate with following criteria: <br>
-○ Search by associate name
+○ Search by associate name <br>
-○ Search by associate ID
+○ Search by associate ID <br>
-○ Search by Email ID
+○ Search by Email ID <br>
-○ Search by Mobile Number
+○ Search by Mobile Number <br>
 ○ Search by Strong Skills

 ● **Add new Associate:**